frozenbears/hyperstencil/README.md

 [Rust](https://www.rust-lang.org/en-US/install.html), and run:

 ```
-cargo build --release
+make && make install
 ```

 in the top-level project directory.
-The binary can be found in `target/release`.
+By default the binary will be installed in /usr/local/bin, but this can be customized in the Makefile.

 ## Usage